AtB-AS/org/rfc/0002_Open-Source-Strategy.md

 ### Goals

-- Share as much of our work and knowledge as Open Source.
+- Share as much of our work and knowledge as Open Source
 - Involve community and Trøndelag in the development and design of a new solution
-- Be visible as a development organization to show AtB as an attractive workplace.
+- Be visible as a development organization to show AtB as an attractive workplace
 - Get valuable external input from others outside AtB

 ### Non-goals